pymc-devs/pymc-data-umbrella/webinars/contributing_to_documentation/docstring_tutorial.md

   pymc/sampling.py:89:from .aesaraf import change_rv_size, compile_pymc, inputvars, walk_model
   ```

   If some fail has this message then it needs manual input.
-If the check name
-  you can ask on Discourse sharing this piece copied from your terminal.
+  Ask on Discourse sharing this piece copied from your terminal.
   It needs to include the check name and all fail messages.

 ## Upload (push) the changes to GitHub